iZackk26/Extended-Reality/main.md

 ## Improving Mirror Fitness through augmented reality technology

-The global fitness industry suffered significant impacts as a result of the pandemic.
+According to [@9985796], the global fitness industry suffered significant impacts as a result of the pandemic.
 In the US, numerous fitness gyms abruptly closed in mid-March 2021, leading to substantial layoffs affecting nearly a million fitness instructors.
 Prominent establishments like Gold's Gym also faced financial setbacks.
 Both